From Robert Pichette’s Book appendix

 2012 The land at Shediac was sold.
 Fr.
 Roger Neck returned to the community.

-2013 The milk herd was expanded and the milk quota nearly doubled.
+2013 The milking herd was expanded and the milk quota nearly doubled.